-I am “in-network” and a preferred provider for the following health insurance plans:
+I am “in-network” and a preferred provider for:

 - First Choice Health Network PPO